Wonder (film): Special effects

 Tremblay's prosthetic makeup, designed and created by Arjen Tuiten, took an hour and a half to apply.
 It consisted of a skull cap with prosthetic ears attached, a facial prosthetic that covered Tremblay's face, and a wig to tie it all together.

 Filming

 Filming took place in several locations in British Columbia, Canada, and Coney Island, New York, from October 18 to December 13, 2016.

 Music

 Marcelo Zarvos composed the film's score.

 Bea Miller composed a song for the film, "Brand New Eyes".
 It was released on August 3, 2017.
 Wonder author R. J. Palacio has often credited Natalie Merchant's song "Wonder", from her 1995 album Tigerlily, as the inspiration for her best-selling book.
 At Merchant's invitation, the song was featured on the soundtrack.
-The song is played during the film's end credits.
+The song is also played during the film's end credits.

 Release

 Lionsgate had initially scheduled Wonder to be released in the United States on April 7, 2017.
 On February 13, 2017, it was announced that the release date had been pushed back to November 17, 2017.
 Wonder had its world premiere at the Regency Village Theater in Los Angeles on November 14, 2017.